 Since 2013, I have been the recipient of a generous European Research Council Starting Grant, which has brought a team of researchers into King’s for a project about culture in postwar Germany called Beyond Enemy Lines.
 I am also the beneficiary of an immensely supportive Philip Leverhulme Prize, awarded by the Leverhulme trust.
 At King’s I co-direct the Centre for Modern Literature and Culture and run the Ivan Juritz Prize, which celebrates creative experiment in all art forms.

-I live in London and have a five-year-old son.
+I live in London and have a six-year-old son and a baby daughter.
 I write at the London Library and in Suffolk.